diseraluca/diseraluca.github.io/_posts/2019-03-21-wetting-feet-with-python-c-api.md

 While all the intricacies of this are hidden from a Python user, while working with the C API we have to manually manage references.
 Failure to do so would cause memory leaks in the program.

-While this may seem like a complicate matter ( and well it is, worse than managing C heap-allocated memory in my opinion ), the tool we use to accomplish this task are small and simple.
+While this may seem like a complicated matter ( and well it is, worse than managing C heap-allocated memory in my opinion ), the tools we use to accomplish this task are small and simple.
 *Py_INCREF*, *Py_DECREF* and *Py_XDECREF* are the three macros that *Python.h* provides us to control the refcount of PyObjects.

-Those three macros takes a *PyObject\** as their only argument.
+Those three macros take a *PyObject\** as their only argument.
 As you may imagine, *Py_INCREF* increments the count by one while *Py_DECREF* decrements it by one.

 Furthermore, if *Py_DECREF* decrements a refcount to 0, it frees the object memory, not directly but by calling the object destructor trough a function pointer which is stored in the *tp_deallocator* member of its *PyTypeObject*.